TrendingTechnology/react-cross-form/readme.md

 |disabledAll|boolean|Set true if you want to disable all fields|
 |focusNextOnlyIfEmpty|boolean|Set true if you want to focus on the next input only if is empty|
 |render|fonction|if you want to customize the layout, for example, you want to wrapper any input with other element or put between the inputs some other element, you can use render props function that will get  an object with all the inputs and return the view to render|
+onChanged|function|This function will run after field onChange, helpful for manipulating other field onChange, see [onChanged example](#onchanged-example)

 ### Fields